 - 1. avoid irretrievable damage or catastrophic events - 2. avoid critical loss of species, communities and ecosystems - 3. protect critical refuges - 4. maximise the environmental benefits of all water in the system.

-For a more detailed description of the roles and responsibilities for each critical incident stage, please refer to the Namoi Surface Water Incident Response Guide in the WRP (DPIE-Water 2019).
+For a more detailed description of the roles and responsibilities for each critical incident stage, please refer to the Incident response guide for the Namoi Surface Water Incident Response Guide (DPIE-Water 2019a).